aeh/angular-browserify-todomvc/README.md

 * Use Napa (https://github.com/shama/napa) to install Bower components with npm install
 * Test cases working through protractor with the Mocha framework
 * Build with Gulp
-* Test with Travis CI
+* Test with Travis CI / SauceLabs

 Still to do...

-* Add multi-browser testing with SauceLabs
 * Get it to build and run on Heroku